This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 BANK ACCOUNT(S) OPENING

-You are advised to visit the Bank to understand the bank account opening requirements and procedures.
-We will help to prepare the resolution for bank account opening, please furnish us the following information:-
+You are advised to visit the Bank to understand the requirements and procedures for opening a bank account.
+We will help to prepare the resolution for bank account opening.
+Please furnish us the following information:-

 i.
 Bank’s name, branch and address